 Facial paralysis is a very complicated condition and should only be treated by an expert.
 Doctors who do not have extensive knowledge of facial paralysis can misdiagnose the cause of the paralysis, which may be detrimental to a patient.
 Dr. Kulbersh was trained under one of the country’s premier facial paralysis surgeons, has a distinctive insight into facial nerve function and facial aesthetics, and has authored numerous book chapters on the subject.
 This knowledge provides his patients with customized facial paralysis treatment options.

 Facial paralysis is a condition where the facial muscles become paralyzed.
 This occurs when the nerve controlling the facial muscles is injured or sustains other nerve damage.
 This can be secondary to Bell’s palsy, tumor, trauma, infections, or other disease processes.
 We have two facial nerves and one of them is more commonly affected.
 This will result in paralysis on half of the face.
 A patient with facial paralysis will be unable to move some or all of the muscles on the affected side of their face.

-Not only does facial paralysis inflict aesthetic challenges such as an asymmetrical face, it also causes functional disabilities, making chewing, swallowing, breathing and speaking difficult.
+Not only does facial paralysis inflict aesthetic challenges such as an asymmetrical face, but it also causes functional disabilities, making chewing, swallowing, breathing, and speaking difficult.

 What is Bell’s Palsy?

 The most common form of facial paralysis is Bell’s Palsy, which is caused by inflammation of the facial nerve.
 This inflammation causes the nerve to swell and prevents the nerve from passing signals between the brain and the facial muscles.
 The exact cause of the inflammation is not known, but most people believe it is from a virus.